 ⭐️⭐️⭐️⭐️⭐️ Hyatt Regency Cartagena

 Hyatt brand is always a guarantee of high quality room and service.
 Hyatt Regency Cartagena is also a great hotel with spacious rooms and great views.
 The staff is very polite and professional.
 Only 8-10 minute drive to the walled city/downtown Cartagena by taxi.

 ⭐️⭐️⭐️⭐️ Hotel Caribe by Faranda Grand, a member of Radisson Individuals

-Hotel Caribe provide a 4-star stay right in front of the Caribbean sea.
-The room boast a mix of contemporary ad vintage style and although some guests may argue that it’s a little dated and need a revamp, it’s a comfortable property overall with a nice staff and good location for beach lover.
+Hotel Caribe provides a 4-star stay right in front of the Caribbean sea.
+The rooms boast a mix of contemporary ad vintage style and although some guests may argue that it’s a little dated and need a revamp, it’s a comfortable property overall with nice staff and a good location for the beach lovers.

 ⭐️⭐️⭐️ Hotel Santa Cecilia B&B

-Hotel Santa Cecilia is a good business hotel close to the convenition center and the beach.
-The rooms have a minimal simple decor, but super clean and spacious.
+Hotel Santa Cecilia is a good business hotel close to the convention center and the beach.
+The rooms have minimal simple decor, but are super clean and spacious.

 Guests love the breakfast and the views of the water.
-It’s overal a good affordable option if you want to stay in this area of Cartagena.
+It’s overall a good affordable option if you want to stay in this area of Cartagena.

 Things to do in Cartagena FAQ

 When is the best time to visit Cartagena?